I am constant change

 Sometimes I didn’t feel like a girl.
 Most of the time I didn’t feel human.
 Maybe I only came in contact with the worst examples of the female race, obscuring my idea of what it means to be a woman.
 But most of them see the same.
 For me, it wasn’t about what I could get, it was about creating what I wanted.
 I liked thinking and creating, exploration and destruction.
 I thrived off of chaos; mayhem excited me to the core.
 I was a creator of horror because fear fascinated me.
 I saw things and people for whom and how they were and most of the time it steered me away from socialization.
 Some would call it shyness; some would deem it as a fear to connect.
 Both are invalid assumptions.
 I was an introvert.
 I connected with few, but that brought me satisfaction.
 I felt it was more satisfying to spend my time alone than with people who I didn’t enjoy.
 Friendship didn’t come with a number; I didn’t seek it by the mass.
 I had a few, true connections and those bonds brought me great contentment.

-But there are external goods that I crave: weed, coffee, cats, film, candles, antique bullshit etc. etc.
+But there are external goods that I crave: weed, coffee, paint, cats, film, candles, antique bullshit etc. etc.

 We all consume.
 Just not all of us stuff our faces with junk.

 I lock myself away to hide from the surface dwellers.
 It’s a defense mechanism used to humor myself into thinking they have disappeared.
 I don’t always need to hide behind a closed door to hide.
 I walk the streets of my campus with my head aimed towards the sky.
 I sense the vibes of my peers.
 I know who is worth examining and who is worth ignoring.
 I have no ill feelings for these people, no hatred.
 If anything, it’s pity, but even that might be too much.
 Frankly, they don’t concern me.
 They may exist in my world, but they don’t exist on my plain.
 They might see my vessel, but they don’t see me.
 I am far away.